 This shampoo treatment is a game-changer for limp, oily strands, thanks to rassoul clay, which has cleansing and purifying effects.
 It’s thick on application but emulsifies well with water and, in turn, creates a beautiful, frothy lather that removes grease and leaves airy volume in its wake.
 It’s an intense shampooing experience, but if you’ve tried traditional formulas to no avail, this might just change your life.
 It can help to preserve color too, which is a nice little bonus.

 Best Luxury: Oribe Shampoo for Magnificent Volume

 Yes, Oribe is expensive, but there’s no denying the fact it always makes for a supremely luxurious hair washing experience.
 This Magnificent Volume iteration is all kinds of wonderful: super frothy, really light, and smells like a designer fragrance.
 Instead of sulfates, it contains body-building polymers to really plump up the hair shaft and create light, bouncy volume.

 Best for Product Build-Up: Goop G.Tox Himalayan Salt Scrub Shampoo

 Think of this as a whipped, exfoliating shampoo you can call on whenever you need to get rid of a week’s worth of dry shampoo/volumizing mist/hair spray.
-Packed full of sea salt, moringa oil, and rosehip oil, try working it right into the scalp to dissolve grease, remove product build-up and add serious volume.
+The formula is packed full of sea salt, moringa oil, and rosehip oil and can be worked right into the scalp to dissolve grease, remove product build-up, and add serious volume.
 As far as that “clean hair feeling” goes, this can’t be beaten.

 According to hairstylist and salon owner Anthony Nader, there are quite a few ingredients you can look towards if you’ve got fine hair and want to work in some volume.
 He suggests looking out for vitamin B5, polymers, biotin, hyaluronic acid, ginseng, and ginger in your shampoo formula.